Dichlor Shock vs. Cal-Hypo Shock

-When it comes to shocking your pool there are a variety of options available for use.
-The most common are Sodium Dichlor (Dichlor) Shock (Dichlor) and Calcium Hypochlorite (Cal Hypo) Shock.
-So what exactly are the differences between the two?
+When it comes to shocking your pool there are a variety of pool shock options available for use.
+The most common are sodium dichlor shock (dichlor) and calcium hypochlorite shock (cal-hypo).
+So what exactly are the differences when comparing dichlor shock vs. cal-hypo shock?
 We're glad you asked.

-In the article below we will cover the basics of these two pool shocks, detailing when and why to use each one.
+In this article we will cover the basics of these two pool shocks, detailing when and why to use each.

-Sodium Dichlor is a sodium-based chlorinated granular shock that is designed to be used in a saltwater or spa environment.
-The sodium base allows it to dissolve quickly and clearly, leaving no turbidity or cloud to the water.
-Dichlor can be used in all interior types — vinyl, plaster, pebble tech, and painted finishes.
-Dichlor can be used as a maintenance or treatment product.
+Sodium dichlor is a sodium-based chlorinated granular shock that is designed to be used in a saltwater pool or spa environment.
+The sodium base allows it to dissolve quickly and clearly, leaving no turbidity or cloudiness to the water.
+Dichlor can be used with all types of pool and spa interior surfaces — vinyl, plaster, PebbleTec, and painted finishes.
+It can be used as a maintenance or treatment product.

-Dichlor, which has a pH of 6-7 at 25°C (1% solution), is typically white in color and has a slight chlorine odor.
-Dichlor is stabilized and contains approximately 10% Cyanuric Acid.
-Cyanuric Acid is used to protect the chlorine in the product from the harmful effects of the sun's UVA and UVB rays.
+Dichlor, which has a pH of 6-7 at 77ºF or 25°C (1% solution), is typically white in color and has a slight chlorine odor.
+Dichlor contains approximately 10% Cyanuric Acid, so it is stable.
+Cyanuric Acid protects the chlorine in the product from the harmful effects of the sun's UVA and UVB rays.

-To add a Dichlor shock — such as Leslie's Chlor Brite — to your pool or spa, simply measure out the amount needed per the volume of water and Parts Per Million (ppm) lift needed.
+To add a dichlor shock — such as Leslie's Chlor Brite — to your pool or spa, simply measure out the amount needed per the volume of water and parts per million (ppm) lift needed.
 Then sprinkle it around the perimeter of the pool or spa with the main circulation system running.
-(It is not suggested or recommended to pre-dilute this product before adding.)
+(Do not pre-dilute this product before adding.)

 Leslie’s Proprietary Chemicals

-Calcium Hypochlorite (Cal Hypo) is a calcium-based granular chlorinated shock that can be used as a maintenance or treatment product.
-Cal Hypo has the highest percentage of available chlorine and is extremely effective at eliminating algae.
+Calcium hypochlorite (cal-hypo) is a calcium-based granular chlorinated pool shock that can be used as a maintenance or treatment product.
+Cal-hypo has the highest percentage of available chlorine and is extremely effective at eliminating algae.

-Because Cal Hypo contains calcium, it is not recommended for use in saltwater applications, and although it does dissolve quickly, it does take longer to dissolve than Dichlor.
-Cal Hypo is not recommended for painted, vinyl, fiberglass and pebble tec interiors because it can possibly bleach the color of the surface.
-Depending on the calcium hardness and total dissolved solid levels in the water, adding Cal Hypo can cause some turbidity and clouding to the water.
+Because cal-hypo shock contains calcium, it is not recommended for use in saltwater applications, and although it does dissolve quickly, it does take longer to dissolve than dichlor shock.
+Cal-hypo is not recommended for painted, vinyl, fiberglass and PebbleTec interiors as it can bleach the color of the surface.
+Depending on the calcium hardness and total dissolved solid levels in the water, adding cal-hypo can cause turbidity and clouding of the pool water.

 Leslie’s Proprietary Chemicals

-To add Cal Hypo Shock — such as Leslie’s Power Powder Plus — to your pool, simply measure out the amount needed per the volume of water and ppm lift needed.
+To add cal-hypo shock — such as Leslie’s Power Powder Plus — to your pool, simply measure out the amount needed per the volume of water and ppm lift needed.
 Then sprinkle it around the perimeter of the pool with the main circulation system running.
-(It is not suggested or recommended to pre-dilute this product before adding.)
+(Do not pre-dilute this product before adding.)